SUPPORTING EMERGING ABORIGINAL STEWARDS

 SEAS programming works to spark and strengthen the connections between youth and the natural world around them.

 First started in 2009, the SEAS Initiative has supported youth in four communities in the Great Bear Rainforest of British Columbia as well as the Lutsel K'e Dene community in in the Northwest Territories.
-Working collaboratively with TNC Canada, each community partner develops and designs a program uniquely suited to the community's priorities, needs and opportunities for engaging youth in stewardship learning and activities.
+Working collaboratively with Nature United, each community partner develops and designs a program uniquely suited to the community's priorities, needs and opportunities for engaging youth in stewardship learning and activities.
 Programs integrate traditional and cultural knowledge with western science approaches, and typically have both a school component and a summer internship component.

 Local SEAS school coordinators work with school administrators, teachers, elders, leaders, community organizations and educational partners to offer new ways for students to learn about and directly experience the lands, waters, ecosystems, cultural traditions and traditional practices of their homelands.
 Classroom activities highlight the ecology and cultural importance of each partner First Nations’ traditional territory.
 Outdoor natural history sessions led by local elders, naturalists and scientists help students build outdoor skills and expand their knowledge of plants and animals.